rval735/FPGA-TFHE/CompetitionEntry/CompetitionEntry.md

 ### Challenges

-Initially, the main trouble was to define the scope of "what to work on" for the hackaton.
-The first approach was the development of zero knowledge proofs on the FPGA, however open source code (ex.
-[1](https://github.com/ZcashFoundation/zcash-fpga), [2](https://github.com/MinaProtocol/mina)) was hard to understand and difficult to translate to a working prototype.
+Initially, the main trouble was to define the scope of "what to work on" for the hackathon.
+The first approach was the development of zero-knowledge proofs on the FPGA, however open source code (ex.
+[1](https://github.com/ZcashFoundation/zcash-fpga), [2](https://github.com/MinaProtocol/mina)) was hard to understand and difficult to decode towards a working prototype.

-Afterwards, another project related to blockchain arised on the developer's radar: [nucypher TFHE](https://github.com/nucypher/nufhe).
-Even thought the code did not compile and was not testable as is, it provided with the insights to deploy a FHE system onto the FPGA.
+Afterward, another project related to blockchain arose on the developer's radar: [nucypher TFHE](https://github.com/nucypher/nufhe).
+Even though the code did not compile and was not testable, it provided the insights to deploy an FHE system onto the FPGA.

-Fortunatelly, the TFHE repository base its code in C/C++.
-Thanks to Vitis HLS as a simple tool to translate code to hardware, it was possible to transfer FFT functions to a kernel that executes on the Varium C1100 with a two and a half month period.
+Fortunately, the TFHE repository bases its code in C/C++.
+Thanks to Vitis HLS, as a simple tool to translate code to hardware, it was possible to transfer FFT functions to a kernel that executes on the Varium C1100; it was possible within a two and a half month period.

-Thanks to Hackster and Xilinx's support, it was possible to deploy this project to physical hardware.
-It is always important to test on it.
-For example, in one case, software and hardware emulations compiled the kernels, however at time of compiling the xclbin to the Varium C1100 it could not compile because of library restrictions.
-At the end and after many other challengues, the project reached an deliverable stage.
+Thanks to Hackster and Xilinx's support, this project deployed its bitstream in physical hardware.
+This step is critical in any hardware development.
+For example, software and hardware emulations compiled the kernels.
+However, when compiling the xclbin to the Varium C1100 it could not compile because of library restrictions.
+Nevertheless, after many other challenges, the project reached a deliverable stage.

 ### Conclusion

 This project is a precursor to the full deployment of TFHE circuits on reconfigurable hardware.
 The execution of FFT/polynomial operations only scratches the surface of the potential this line of research has for private computations in the cloud and public blockchains.

-Even though the initial results might not be impressive, the fact that Vitis HLS simplified code translation from a dynamic memory to a static-length circuit environment within the time contraints of this hackaton is an achievement on itself.
+Even though the initial results might not be impressive, the fact that Vitis HLS simplified code translation from a dynamic memory to a static-length circuit environment within the time constraints of this hackathon is an achievement in itself.

-Despite excellent support for software and hardware emulation, deployment and tests on real hardware is fundamental to align the project's objectives and its execution.
+Despite Vitis' excellent support for software/hardware emulation, tests on real hardware are fundamental to align the project's objectives and its execution.

 ### Future work

- This project shows how easy was to deploy C++ code to a FPGA.
-Next steps to take this project to the next level could involve the following:
+This project shows how to deploy C++ code to an FPGA.
+The steps necessary to take this project to the next level could involve the following:

- - Seek to increase the amount of functions that execute concurrently on hardware.
+ - Seek to increase the number of functions that execute concurrently on hardware.
  - Deploy TFHE fixed circuits in hardware
  - Exploit partial reconfiguration to replace TFHE circuits on demand

- There are multiple [practical applications of FHE](https://www.youtube.com/watch?v=YLbED9OexOY), once FHE becomes more revelant in the blockchain and cloud applications, Xilinx FPGA would be well positioned to be the reference hardware in the deployment of these payloads.
+ There are multiple [practical applications of FHE](https://www.youtube.com/watch?v=YLbED9OexOY), once FHE becomes more relevant in the blockchain and cloud applications, Xilinx FPGA would be well-positioned to be the reference hardware in the deployment of these payloads.

 ### Acronyms